What is the pH Sensor Types and Applications?

 – Detection Range: 0–14 pH

-– Application: Industrial wastewater, environmental water treatment, mineral suspensions, and flue gas desulfurization pH measurement
+– Application: Industrial wastewater, water treatment, mineral suspensions, and measuring pH in flue gas desulfurization.

 **Maintenance Notes**

-– If the electrode membrane becomes dry, immerse it in a neutral standard solution, preferably 3M KCl solution, for 24 hours.
+– If the electrode membrane dries out, soak it in a neutral standard solution.
+If you can, use a 3M KCl solution.
+Leave it in the solution for 24 hours.

-– During transportation and storage, KCl crystals may form around the electrode cap.
-You can rinse these off with water.
+– KCl crystals can form around the electrode cap during transport and storage.
+You can wash them off with water.

 – Always keep the membrane moist and store the electrode with 3M KCl solution in its protective cap.
 Do not use deionized, distilled, or pure water for storage.